jphumphries/jphumphries/README.md

 ## 📈 What I’m Currently Working On

 - Preparing for CompTIA Security+ Certification
 - Understanding AI integration and the unique challenges that come leveraging these supplementary tools in practical use cases
-- Developing hands-on GRC and audit-focused deliverables (risk registers, audit reports, control mappings)
 - Strengthening expertise in risk-based decision making
 - Keeping track of real-world situations and drawing on experiences from myself and others to understand why certain policies and procedures are needed
 ---